stoeps13/connections-doc/source/admin/install/t_db_create_lcuser.md

         7. Click**Check Names** and then click **OK**.
         8. Click **OK** again to save your changes.

+            !!! note
-            **Note:** If the DB2USERS group is not found, extended security for DB2 on Windows™ might not be enabled.
+    If the DB2USERS group is not found, extended security for DB2 on Windows™ might not be enabled.
 See the DB2 documentation for information about Extended Windows security using DB2ADMNS and DB2USERS groups.

     -   Windows 2012
         1. Click **Start** \> **Control Panel** and select **User Account** \> **Add or Remove User Accounts** \> **Create a New Account**.